 1. Karman Healthcare Ergonomic Ultra Lightweight Manual Wheelchair

-This sleek, light and comfortable manual wheelchair is only 25 pounds and has used the Karman globally patented s-shape seating frame.
+This sleek, light and comfortable wheelchair is only 25 pounds and has used the Karman globally patented s-shape seating frame.
 It has a removable footrest, excellent concave arm pads, a fordable backrest, and removable upholstery that is anti-bacterial.
 It also has extending brake tips that are all standard with this wheelchair.

 We love that the mesh seating system is also washable and removable.
-This wheelchair is a step up from a lot of other manual chairs on the market.
+This wheelchair is a step up from a lot of other chairs on the market.

 What you should know about this wheelchair: